issacdowling/SB2-NV-Power-Management/README.md

 My laptop has a dedicated NVIDIA GPU, and I wanted to control it since it wastes around 3-4w of power when doing nothing if the driver is loaded (fairly significant percentage-wise, since it took my 6w idle to 10w, a 2/3 increase in power consumption while idling).
 However, system76-power was doing way more than I wanted, and took quite a while to apply changes before I could restart, and was also not entirely reliable for me.

-### What does it do?
-Here are some bash scripts that with block / unblock the NVIDIA driver from running.
-If you want NVIDIA on *with* your integrated GPU (NVIDIA optimus) choose hybrid, if you want no NVIDIA, choose integrated.
-This should be used with the closed-source, official NVIDIA drivers, not nouveau.

-Integrated creates rules that stop the nvidia driver from running, Hybrid deletes those.
 This is way simpler than anything else, since those more complicated solutions (Envycontrol and System76-power) break my system and take a while to run.